google/trillian/README.md

 transparency Log and builds a corresponding Map from domain names to the set of certificates associated with that domain.

-The following table summarizes properties of data structures laid in the [Verifiable Data Structures](docs/VerifiableDataStructures.pdf) white paper.
+The following table summarises properties of data structures laid in the [Verifiable Data Structures](docs/VerifiableDataStructures.pdf) white paper.
 “Efficiently” means that a client can and should perform this validation themselves.
 “Full audit” means that to validate correctly, a client would need